mr152here/hexegg/docs/MANUAL.md

 - 'b' - switch the view mode to byte mode
 - 't' - switch the view mode to text mode
 - 'ESC' - return to the view mode from any other mode.
 In view mode cancel selection (if exists).
-- 's' - start or finish selection
+- 's' - start or finish selection (in normal mode)
+- 'S' - select whole ascii string from the cursor position
-- 'S' - select whole highlighted block or string at the cursor position
+- 'H' - select whole highlighted block from the cursor position
+- 'U' - select whole "ascii-unicode" string from the cursor position
-- 'y' - yank selected block
+- 'y' - yank selected block, and send it to the external application via STDIN

 If the program is in the "normal mode", you may select a block of bytes.
 Start by pressing the 's' key.
 Selection starts from the current cursor position, adjust it to the required size with standard movement keys, and press the 's' again to finish the selection (or you can cancel it anytime by 'ESC').
-You can also select whole block of highlighted bytes or entire (ASCII) string at the cursor position by pressing 'S' key.
+You can also select whole block of highlighted bytes by pressing 'H' with cursor somewhere in the highlighted block, entire (ASCII) string with 'S', or entire 2-byte width "ascii-unicode" string with 'U'.

 You can yank (copy) selected block with 'y' key.
-This makes easy to copy blocks from one file to another or new file.
+This makes it easy to copy blocks from one file to another or a new file.
 To put yanked block to the file use *insertblock* or *appendblock* commands.
 To open block in a new file buffer use *openblock* command.
-Note: System clipboard is not implemented yet.
+External application can be set in the *config.toml* file by setting *yank_to_program* variable to appropriate values.
+If set, application is executed and recieve whole yanked block via STDIN pipe.
+E.g. this can be use to put yanked block to the system clipboard by executing xcopy, xsel, .., send it via network using netcat etc.

 #### File buffers
 Every file is read into separate file buffer.
 Content of the file buffers is no longer synchronized with the later changes in associated file.
 Every file buffer has separate content, patches, view offset, selections, highlights, etc..
 Only current cursor or view offset can by synchronized if 'file buffer offset lock' is enabled.
 You can cycle through all file buffers using 'TAB' key.

 #### Mouse

-You may enable/disable mouse by setting *mouse_enabled* in the configuration *config.toml* file.
+Mouse can be enable/disable by setting *mouse_enabled* in the configuration *config.toml* file.
 Is enabled by default.
 If your terminal doesn't support mouse, is recommended to disable it.
 You can move cursor anywhere to the file by left click (even if is not visible).
 To select a block, press and hold down left button and drag the mouse (if crossterm library support mouse drag event for your terminal).
 If not, you can always right click and block between cursor and current mouse position will be selected.
 Using mouse wheel, you can scroll through the file.
-To adjust its behavior see check cofiguration file for *mouse_scroll_type* and *mouse_scroll_size* variables.
+To adjust its behavior check cofiguration file for *mouse_scroll_type* and *mouse_scroll_size* variables.
 Double click somewhere at highlighted block or ASCII string will select it.
-Same as 'S' key.
+Same as 'H','S' keys.

 #### Bookmarks